-- lack of assembly and testing capacity and higher prices; - limited control over delivery schedules, quality assurance and control, manufacturing yields and production costs; and - delays resulting from an inability to move production to an alternate provider.
+- lack of assembly and testing capacity and higher prices; - · limited control over delivery schedules, quality assurance and control, manufacturing yields and production costs; and - · delays resulting from an inability to move production to an alternate provider.

 The ability of our subcontractor to perform assembly and test is limited by their available capacity.
 We do not have a guaranteed level of production capacity with our subcontractor, and it is difficult to accurately forecast our capacity needs because of the shifting mix between sales of solar cells and solar panels and the timing of expanding our manufacturing capacity.
 Other customers of Jiawei that are larger and better financed than we are, or that have long-term agreements in place, may induce Jiawei to reallocate capacity to them.
 Any reallocation could impair our ability to secure the supply of solar panels that we need for our customers.
 In addition, interruptions to the panel manufacturing processes caused by a natural or man-made disaster could result in partial or complete disruption in supply until we are able to shift manufacturing to another facility.
-It may not be possible to obtain sufficient capacity or comparable production costs at another facility.
-Migrating our design methodology to a new third-party subcontractor or to a captive panel assembly facility could involve increased costs, resources and development time.
+It may not be possible to obtain sufficient capacity could involve increased costs, resources and development time.
 Utilizing additional third party subcontractors could expose us to further risk of losing control over our intellectual property and the quality of our solar panels.
 Any reduction in the supply of solar panels could impair our revenue by significantly delaying our ability to ship products and potentially damage our relationships with existing customers.

-One of PowerLight's key products, PowerTracker®, was acquired through an assignment and acquisition of the patents associated with the product from a third party individual, and if we are unable to continue to use this product, our business, prospects, operating results and financial condition would be materially harmed.
+One of PowerLight's key products, PowerTracker[®], was acquired through an assignment and acquisition of the patents associated with the product from a third party individual, and if we are unable to continue to use this product, our business, prospects, operating results and financial condition would be materially harmed.

 In September 2002, PowerLight entered into a Technology Assignment and Services Agreement and other ancillary agreements with Jefferson Shingleton and MaxTracker Services, LLC, a New York limited liability company controlled by Mr. Shingleton.
-These agreements form the basis for its intellectual property rights in its PowerTracker® products.
-Under such agreements, as later amended, Mr. Shingleton assigned to PowerLight his MaxTrackerTM, MaxRackTM, MaxRack BallastTM and MaxClipTM products and all related intellectual property rights.
+These agreements form the basis for its intellectual property rights in its PowerTracker[®] products.
+Under such agreements, as later amended, Mr. Shingleton assigned to PowerLight his MaxTracker[TM], MaxRack[TM], MaxRack Ballast[TM] and MaxClip[TM] products and all related intellectual property rights.
 Mr. Shingleton is obligated to provide consulting services to PowerLight related to such technology until December 31, 2012 and is required to assign to PowerLight any enhancements he makes to the technology while providing such consulting services.
 Mr. Shingleton retains a first security interest in the patents and patent applications assigned until the earlier of the expiration of the patents, full payment by PowerLight to Mr. Shingleton of all of the royalty obligations under the Technology Assignment and Services Agreement, or the termination of the Technology Assignment and Services Agreement.
-In the event of PowerLight's default under the Technology Assignment and Services Agreement, MaxTracker Services and Mr. Shingleton may terminate the agreements and the related assignments and cause the intellectual rights assigned to it to be returned to Mr. Shingleton or MaxTracker Services, including patents related to PowerLight.
-Events of default by PowerLight must grant Mr. Shingleton a perpetual, non-exclusive, royalty-free right and license to use, sell, and otherwise exploit throughout the world any intellectual property MaxTracker Services or Mr. Shingleton developed during the provision of consulting services to PowerLight.
-Events of default by PowerLight which could enable Mr. Shingleton or MaxTracker Services to terminate the agreements and the related assignments and cause the intellectual rights assigned to it to be returned to Mr. Shingleton or MaxTracker Services to terminat
+In the event of PowerLight's default under the Technology Assignment and Services Agreement, MaxTracker Services and Mr. Shingleton may terminate the agreements and the related assignments and cause the intellectual rights assigned to it to be returned to Mr. Shingleton or MaxTracker Services, including patents related to PowerTracker[®].
+In addition, upon such termination, PowerLight must grant Mr. Shingleton a perpetual, non-exclusive, royalty-free right and license to use, sell, and otherwise exploit throughout the world any intellectual property MaxTracker Services or Mr. Shingleton developed during the provision of consulting services to PowerLight.
+Events of default by PowerLight which could enable Mr. Shingleton or MaxTracker Services to terminate the agreements and the related assignments and cause the intellectual rights assigned to it to be returned to Mr. Shingleton or MaxTracker Services include the following: